To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Coupon admits four (4) people at $10 per person.
 Valid only for Aquarium admission.
 This coupon does not provide any other discounts and cannot be applied to combo tickets.
 Pass does not need to be returned.
 Passes are available from September - June.

 The Peabody Essex Museum grew out of the collection of East India Marine Society, an organization of Salem captains whose charter called for acquisition of “natural and artificial curiosities.”
 Its permanent collection contains art and artifacts of Africa, Asia, India, China (with a Qing Dynasty house brought from the Huizhou region), Japan, Korea, Pacific Islands, and features objects of maritime art and history that include paintings, drawings, ship models, marine decorative arts, tools, weapons, navigational instruments, and ship and yacht plans.
 It also has a thriving changing exhibition schedule that sometimes includes important traveling shows.

 Each coupon admits two (2) people to general admission on Tuesday through Sunday at $12 per person.
-Patrons can reserve up to two (2) passes per day, for a total of 4 (four) people by making two (2) separate reservations.
+Patrons can reserve up to two (2) passes, for a total of 4 (four) people by making two (2) separate reservations on two (2) separate days (passes are not date-specific, so can be used at any time).
 Pass holders who wish to visit Yin Yu Tang: A Chinese House and special ticketed exhibitions must pay an additional charge.
 Pass holders are not entitled to any other member discounts or benefits.
 Pass does not need to be returned.

 Resources for RI Education